ckrieger/ADDComplianceChecking/README.md

 ### Watchdog
 Test the watchdog pattern by starting with 3 instances of inventory_service and decreasing the number of instances to 2 for at least the time that is defined by the timeThreshold:

+1. Start instances of the scaling group
+    > docker service scale motivation-scenario_inventory-service=3

+2. Start the monitor

+3. Scale the group down to 2 instances
+    > docker service scale motivation-scenario_inventory-service=2

+4. Observe the monitoring pattern to be violated on the UI

 ![](docs/watchdog_walkthrough.gif)